ToothlessBrush/maple/README.md

     )
     .expect("failed to add pyramid");
 ```
+### Camera3D

-thats great but the engine doesnt know where to render the pyramid from for that we need a camera. cameras tell the engine where the screen actually is.
+thats great but the engine doesnt know where to render the pyramid from for that we need a camera. cameras define the perspective so we'll need to position it properly.

 ```rust
 use quaturn::context::scene::Scene;